Mohdlateef/cryptotracker/README.md

 🚀 Features
 📈 Live price updates for popular cryptocurrencies
-📊 Interactive charts for historical data analysis
+📊 Interactive charts for historical data a